ovito-org/ScoreBasedDenoising/README.md

 On Mac, the `mps` backend will also be presented.
 This is mostly for future proofing since currently not all required PyTorch and PyG methods have been ported to `mps`.

-On other platforms you can install the CUDA accelelerated versions of PyTorch and PyG yourself.
-At this point, you should be able to select `CUDA` in the modifier device selection to run model inference on GPU.
+On other platforms you can install the cuda accelelerated versions of PyTorch and PyG yourself.
+At this point, you should be able to select `cuda` in the modifier device selection to run model inference on GPU.

-### Conda (Micromamba) + Cuda on windows 11 install example
+### Conda (Micromamba) + cuda on Windows 11 install example

 ```
 micromamba create -n denoise -c conda-forge python=3.10